arksy/assignment/README.md

 console.log('This Should be [2, 4]:', evenNumbers);
 ```

-answer:
+answer
-  1. this is the first solution I came up with https://repl.it/COqm
+  1. this is the first solution I came up with:
+   	- see on repl.it https://repl.it/COqm
+   	- see on github gist https://gist.github.com/anonymous/4b9114dcefd077ad62a6554185733313
   2. this one I experiment using forEach https://repl.it/COsg
   3. also forEach but cleaner https://repl.it/COsg/1